 The District provides these benefits through their retiree health program, a single-employer defined benefit health care plan administered by the District.
-At June 30, 2013, 49 met these eligibility requirements and an estimated 112 participants will be eligible in future years.
+As of the July 1, 2011 actuary study, 49 met these eligibility requirements and an estimated 112 participants will be eligible in future years.